usnistgov/TIG-Stage/sp800-63c/sec11_examples.md

 subscriber using the subscriber's long term credential.
 The long term credential may either be a secret key shared between the AS and the subscriber, or in the PKINIT variant of Kerberos, a public key certificate.
-It should be noted that most variants of Kerberos based on a shared secret key between the subscriber and IdP derive this key from a user generated password.
+Most variants of Kerberos based on a shared secret key between the subscriber and IdP derive this key from a user generated password.
 As such, they are vulnerable to offline dictionary attack by a passive eavesdropper unless Flexible Authentication